TheoBounac/G1_deploy_python/README.md

 # <h2 align="center">G1 RL Deploy Python</h2>

-**Python deploy code for Unitree G1 based on a Finite State Machine (FSM) architecture, only using Python.
-It allows SIM-to-SIM (Mujoco) and SIM-to-REAL (Unitree G1 robot) reinforcement learning models deployment.**

-**This aims at deploying Reinforcement Learning models trained with : [unitree_rl_lab](https://github.com/unitreerobotics/unitree_rl_lab) for Locomotion, and [TWIST](https://github.com/YanjieZe/TWIST) for Teleoperated Whole-Body Control.**
+**This repository provides a pure-Python deployment framework for the Unitree G1 humanoid robot, designed to run reinforcement-learning policies both in simulation and on real hardware.**
+**It supports SIM-to-SIM deployment in MuJoCo as well as SIM-to-REAL execution on the physical G1 robot, with a focus on UI control and safety during deployment.**

+**It deploys RL policies trained for locomotion and teleoperated whole-body control.**

 <table align="center" style="border-collapse:collapse;">